Updated September 2018

 3. Use relevant keywords in your pin description

-Use keywords that pertain to your business when you write a description for your pinned images.
+Use keywords that pertain to your business when you write a description for your images.
 What keywords do people use in a Google search to find your type of products?
 Think how search engines think.
 If you know this ahead of time you can build these keywords in the descriptions of your pins.
+As always make sure you leverage the Guided Search Tool.

 5. Link Pinterest to Facebook and Twitter